 Caramel Sauce is one of those recipes that makes me think of fall, football, and comfort.
 It also makes me think of blondies, brownies, and ice cream.
 Caramel sauce is perfect throughout the year!

-Luckily, it is simple enough to make any time of the year and to keep on hand.
-And believe me, once you make Caramel Sauce one time, you’ll find a million and one things to dip in it, pour it over, and mix it in.
-Caramel Sauce is just a staple item, I think.
+Luckily, homemade caramel sauce is simple enough to make any time of the year and to keep on hand.
+And believe me, once you make it one time, you’ll find a million and one things to dip in it, pour it over, and mix it in.
+Caramel sauce is just a staple item, I think.

 - 2 cups packed brown sugar

 - 12 tablespoons (1½ sticks) salted butter, cut into pieces

 - Add brown sugar to a heavy-bottomed 3-quart saucepan or Dutch oven over medium to medium-high heat.
 Stir with a wooden spoon or silicone spatula until sugar has begun to melt and begins to clump together.

 - Lower heat to low and add butter pieces and stir constantly until melted and the sugar and butter are smooth.